joelouthan/theologic.us/content/posts/about.md

 ### Prayer

-A simple prayer to God.
+In the mornings, I will also be doing a prayer based on the Psalms.
+In the evenings, a simple prayer to God.

 ## Media

 Today's episode is always at [The Study](http://study.theologic.us/) feed.

 \[[Apple](https://podcasts.apple.com/us/podcast/the-study/id1557102127)\]\[[Spotify](https://open.spotify.com/show/0Xs5qsNvWePyRqcmtOTPkR)\]\[[YouTube](http://youtube.theologic.us)\]\[[Twitch](http://twitch.theologic.us)\]\[[Twitter](https://twitter.com/theologic_us)\]\[[Facebook](https://www.facebook.com/groups/462231051477464)\]\[[Afreeca](https://bj.afreecatv.com/theologicus)\]\[[Discord](http://discord.theologic.us)\]

+## Resources

+Some series will have all the resources listed that I have used.